friedrichromstedt/Obsidian-Typo/Typo-Doc/0400 Notes on the Implementation.md

 # Editing Mode and Reading Mode
 *Editing mode* is meant to provide the user with a cursor, to edit the markdown text, while at the same time properties resulting from markdown features shall be reflected instantaneously.

+HTML Elements used to group together logical units of text, like ordered or unordered lists, are *not at all* used in editing mode, which is entirely *line-based*.
+Empty lines, as dedicated HTML elements, do exist *only* in editing mode, and are substituted in reading mode by whitespace associated to HTML elements surrounding blocks of text.

 The HTML elemente tree in *reading mode* is almost independent from the *editing mode* hierarchy.
-Elements used to group together logical units of text, like ordered or unordered lists, are *not at all* used in editing mode, which is entirely *line-based*.
-Empty lines, as dedicated HTML elements, do exist *only* in editing mode, and are substituted in reading mode by whitespace associated to HTML elements surrounding blocks of text.

 In editing mode, the styles *need to avoid* any `margin` property.
 When not obeying this rule, the text cursor will behave unpredictable on vertical motion.
 Thus, *only* `padding` is at the developer's disposal to implement whitespace between logical units of the text.